All-African Peoples' Conference: Second Conference: Tunis, 25–30 January 1960

 Proclaims finally the irrevocable character of the movement towards African independence, liberty and unity; ...

-The Conference was particularly critical of the French government for taking measures to limit the sovereignty of its territories in North Africa that were being decolonised.
+The conference was particularly critical of the French government for taking measures to limit the sovereignty of its territories in North Africa that were being decolonised.

 Considering the existence of the French Community, a new form of imperialist domination, and the present attempts of the French Government to impose upon countries associated with this community and on the threshold of independence, bonds of a kind which would deprive them of true national sovereignty;...

 Third Conference: Cairo, 25–31 March 1961

 The mood at this conference was more militant than at the second conference, partly because some conservative groups had withdrawn, and partly because the conference occurred during the crisis in the Congo.
 The Congolese issue was raised by the Secretary-General, Abdoulaye Diallo, in his opening address:

 Today there are two forces existing in the Congo; forces which represent the imperialist interests, and forces which represent the interests of the Congolese people.
 The former are led by Messrs.
 Kasavubu, Tshombe, and their cohorts; the latter, or in other words ours, are led by Mr. Gizenga, who has the sympathy of all the people and the support of the immense majority of the population.

-Later, the Conference adopted a very strong resolution on the Congo:
+Later, the conference adopted a very strong resolution on the Congo:

 The Conference denounces the role played by General Kettani in the degradation of the situation in the Congo and demands the dismissal of Dag Hammarskjöld equally responsible for the murder of Lumumba.

 In another clause Kasavubu, Mobutu, Tshombe and Kalonji were denounced for their role.
-The Conference proclaimed Lumumba the "hero of Africa".
+The conference proclaimed Lumumba the "hero of Africa".

-The issue of neocolonialism was again raised by the Conference; its four-page Resolution on Neocolonialism is cited as a landmark for having presented a collectively arrived at definition of neocolonialism and a description of its main features.
+The issue of neocolonialism was again raised by the conference; its four-page Resolution on Neocolonialism is cited as a landmark for having presented a collectively arrived at definition of neocolonialism and a description of its main features.

 Internal contradictions within the AAPC led to its eventual demise.
-Wallerstein has described the make up of the AAPC around the time of the Third Congress:
+Wallerstein described the composition of the AAPC around the time of the Third Congress:

 The AAPC had become the meeting ground of three groups:

 African nationalists in non-independent countries, whose revolutionary ardor was often tactical and hence temporary;